 The Role of Pressure

 Pressure also plays a significant role in determining the state of iron.
-At extremely high pressures, such as those found in the Earth's core, iron can remain solid even at temperatures far above its normal melting point.
-This is because high pressure forces the atoms closer together, increasing the strength of the interatomic forces and preventing them from moving freely as they would in a liquid or gas.
-The Earth's inner core, which is primarily composed of iron, is a prime example of this phenomenon.
+And at extremely high pressures, such as those found in the Earth's core, iron can remain solid even at temperatures far above its normal melting point.
+That said, the Earth's inner core, which is primarily composed of iron, is a prime example of this phenomenon.
+And this is because high pressure forces the atoms closer together, increasing the strength of the interatomic forces and preventing them from moving freely as they would in a liquid or gas.
 The immense pressure keeps the iron in a solid state despite the incredibly high temperatures.

 Trends and Latest Developments